 - Peripheral (circulating) blood (also called peripheral blood stem cells or PBSC)

 - Cord blood that is collected from an umbilical cord after a baby is born

 Doctors will choose the best source of cells for a patient.
-Bone marrow or PBSC cells are voluntarily donated by an adult donor between 18 and 40 years of age.
+Bone marrow or PBSC cells are donated by an adult donor between 18 and 40 years of age.
 Cells collected from the umbilical cord, occur only after a full-term delivery where both mother and baby are healthy and safe.